 How do we accidentally perpetuate “nice” with our own girls?

 Now that I have daughters of my own, I think back to those days.
-I remember that I, too, had a hard time saying a firm no.
+I remember that I, too, had an extremely hard time saying a firm no.

 With that said, it’s also clear that women have been conditioned, since toddlerhood, to be “nice.”